-In Harkness’ classic military paintings, there are steely panopticons of surveillance and control, where hierarchies are underscored by the regimented bunks, cells, mess halls, machine rooms.
+In Harkness’s classic military paintings, there are steely panopticons of surveillance and control, where hierarchies are underscored by the regimented bunks, cells, mess halls, machine rooms.
 But unlike the low-ranking minions swabbing the decks, the viewer has full access into restricted, don’t-ask-don’t-tell areas, where law and order may not exist.

-Real World War II battleships in paintings like “Mighty Mo: Fully Committed” contrast workaday military duties with embellished bacchanalia; “Heavy Cruisers” portrays a ship as a hothouse womb, rife with pregnant officers and even a pregnant whale.
-“Red Sky in the Morning” imagines the suicide mission of the Japanese battleship Yamato, and wonders: when faced with extreme extenuating circumstances such as war, can anyone possibly behave appropriately?
+Real World War II battleships in paintings like Fully Committed, Mighty Mo, April 11,1945, 2007-08, contrast workaday military duties with embellished bacchanalia; Heavy Cruisers, 2004, portrays a ship as a hothouse womb, rife with pregnant officers and even a pregnant whale.
+Red Sky in the Morning, 2010-11, imagines the suicide mission of the Japanese battleship Yamato, and wonders: when faced with extreme extenuating circumstances such as war, can anyone possibly behave appropriately?

 In other paintings, the viewer’s eyes are allowed to trip around the painting like Eloise at The Plaza, weaving in and out of chateaus, chalets, and auction houses.
-“Nervous in the Service” gives us a God’s-eye view of a slapstick decadent cocktail party.
-Two paintings of Christie’s at Rockefeller Center propose that the embryo trade would supplant the sales of luxury goods in a world led by armies of women.
+Nervous in the Service, 2009, gives us a God’s-eye view of a slapstick decadent cocktail party.
+Two paintings of Christie’s Auction House at Rockefeller Center propose that the embryo trade would supplant the sales of luxury goods in a world led by armies of women.
 The opulent surroundings with priceless antiques and artworks are often a counterpoint to the atrocities occurring within.